dockersamples/docker-fifth-birthday/mta-java.md

 # Step 0: The Play with Docker Lab Environment

-Start a Docker Enterprise Edition session at  [ee-beta-labs.play-with-docker.com](http://ee-beta-labs.play-with-docker.com/)
+Start a Docker Enterprise Edition session.
+Your workshop leader will give you a URL to start.

 The terminal window at the top of this web page is a Linux-based Docker host running in the Play with Docker (PWD) lab environment.
 This is where you will run all of the commands in this lab.